codingvc/codingvc/_posts/2017-08-16-behind-the-scenes-at-a-vc-fund-part-1-deals-deals-deals.markdown

 ## Table of Contents

 VCs have 3 principal jobs: picking startups to invest in, helping startups after investing, and raising capital for the fund.
-Each of these jobs will covered in its own post.
-(Part 2 will be posted on Friday.
-Part 3 will be posted next week.)
+Each of these jobs will be covered in its own post.
+(Part 2 will be posted next Friday.
+Part 3 will be posted the following week.)

 **Part 1**: Deals, Deals, Deals